I’ve set 2 new roles for my e-commerce site – “seller” and “buyer”. Each role should have its own registration page with different fields.

 Plugins authors try to offer you workarounds, but the truth is you shouldn’t be required to mess around with the code trying to filter the fields that aren’t relevant on a specific form.
 Nor to be advised to use CSS to hide fields, which of course can break stuff if you need some kind of validation for the extra fields.

-Shouldn’t multiple user registration forms with different profile fields for certain roles be more easy to set up using a plugin that was designed exactly for this, to handle the front-end user registration part?
+Shouldn’t multiple user registration forms with different user profile fields for certain roles be more easy to set up using a WordPress plugin that was designed exactly for this, to handle the front-end WordPress user registration part?

 When to use Multiple User Registration Forms?

-If you own a website that allows registration of different user types/roles there’s a big chance you would need to setup multiple user registration forms with different field types.
+If you own a WordPress website that allows registration of different WordPress user types/roles there’s a big chance you would need to setup multiple user registration forms with different field types.

 It makes total sense to capture different type of information from different types of users.